Skip to content

 The courts apply a “totality of the circumstances” balancing test.
 So judges balance the intrusion upon your Liberty, against claims of reasonable suspicion of criminal activity.

-But one factor for a judge is: “did the person acquiesce to the detention?
-Did the person communicate a desire to leave?”
+Communicating you want to end detention: But one factor for a judge is: “did the person acquiesce to the detention?
+Or, did the person communicate a desire to leave?”

 Police may say in court that “at that point, the person was free to leave; the prolonged time after that was consensual.”
 If believed, then the prolonged detention needs less justification; fewer facts supporting a reasonable suspicion of criminal activity.